kudashevs/mispronounced-words/README.md

 ˌ - secondary stress (it means the clear vowel pronunciation with high pitch) . - syllable break (it separates a word in parts)
-ː - long sound (it indicates vowel length) ᵊ - epenthetic schwa (ə is pronounced or mute) ʳ - potential R (r is pronounced or mute)
+ː - long sound (it indicates vowel length) ᵊ - epenthetic schwa (/ə/ is pronounced or mute) ʳ - potential R (/r/ is pronounced or mute)
 ```

 As an example let's examine the word `programmer`.